Bahan, Israel: History

 The kibbutz was established in 1954 by a Nahal gar'in group made up of immigrants from South America.
-It is named by a biblical word from Isaiah, also there in rare use (f.e.
-Is 32:14).
-Its name commemorates also a watchtower near the Jordanian border until 1967.
-Nearby is an archaeological site named Tel Bahan.
+Its name is a biblical word from Isaiah (32:14), also commemorating a watchtower located near the Jordanian border until 1967.
+Nearby is an archaeological site named Tel Bahan and ruins of the depopulated Palestinian village of Qaqun.

 Utopia Park

 The kibbutz is the location of Utopia Park, an orchid and tropical flower garden and park.